edire/ddb/README.md

 ## Updates

+01/09/2023 - Added openpyxl to dependencies on install.
 01/08/2023 - Fixed duplicate RowLoadDateTime issue in create_table function for sql and mysql.
 01/06/2023 - Added BigQuery module with read function.
 Updated MySQL RowLoadDateTime for new and old MySQL server versions.
 01/05/2023 - Adjusted env variable default names for multiple connection types.